Our Mission: The Marlborough Passion will introduce Jesus to the People by re-enacting the story of Easter on the streets of Marlborough.

 - St Francis School Pewsey.
 236 pupils aged 2 – 11.
 Headmaster took a part in the Passion Play.
 The pupils put on their own mini passion play. ( http://www.st-francis.wilts.sch.uk/news/easter-passion-play/ )

 - Preshute School. http://www.preshute.wilts.sch.uk/ The 200 pupils made 400 palm leaves and their own costumes.
-The school put on its own mini-passion play which was reported locally.
+The school put on its own mini-passion play which local press reported.

 - Marlborough St Mary’s School.
 Members of the board of governors took parts in MCPP.
 The teachers used the session plans.
 Pupils made palm leaves and costumes.
 The school provided rehearsal space for the outdoor final and full dress rehearsals of MCPP.